openmsi/openmsipython/README.md

 ### Continuous Integration with CircleCI

 Continuous integration for the repo is set up using CircleCI.
 On the website you can manually run tests on any branch you'd like, and the tests will also automatically be run when pull requests are submitted.
 The names of the files in `test/unittests` are important for these CircleCI tests to run: anything that doesn't interact with the Kafka cluster should go in a file called `test*parallel.py` so that it can be run in parallel to speed things up, and anything that DOES interact with the Kafka cluster should be called `test*_with_kafka.py` so that the `unittest discover` command that's run can find it at that step.
 The configuration for CircleCI is in the [`.circleci/config.yml`](./.circleci/config.yml) file.
+Running tests successfully on CircleCI requires that the Project on the CircleCI has environment variables for the test cluster username and password registered within it.

 ### Rebuilding static test data
 Some of the tests rely on static example data in `test/data`.
 If you need to regenerate these data under some new conditions (i.e., because you've changed default options someplace), you can run `python test/rebuild_test_reference_data.py` and follow the prompts it gives you to replace the necessary files.
 You can also add to that script if you write any new tests that rely on example data.
 Static test data should be committed to the repo like any other file, and they'll be picked up both interactively and on CircleCI.